Professional Indemnity Insurance For Estate Agents

 There is plenty of margin for error when working as an estate agent, and working with a wide range of clients can add to the risk of a mistake being made.
 Depending on the resulting effect a claim can be large, even when an error was not intentional.

-Some of the most common grounds for a professional indemnity claim include:
+Some of the most common grounds for a professional indemnity claim against an estate agent include:

 - Underselling a property